 Physicians have embraced smartphone technology, with the vast majority using phones to communicate via text messages and access medical information.
 The attraction is obvious: Smartphone applications place libraries full of information at users’ fingertips—including drug alerts (such as PDR.net) that are literally a click away.
 Texting via secure messaging systems is instantaneous, convenient, and direct.
 It reduces the time waiting for colleagues to call back and it can expedite patient care by facilitating the exchange of critical lab results and other necessary patient data.

 Smartphone technology is not just for peer-to-peer use: To manage their own healthcare needs, empowered patients are requesting more access to their physicians and medical records.
 Patients are also investing in mobile health technologies that provide continuous vital sign monitoring and generate health data that can be sent to their physicians.
-(For more information on this topic, see our articles “Wearables Offer Wealth of Data During COVID-19, but Liability Risks Remain” and “Remote Patient Monitoring.”)
+(For more information on this topic, see our article “Remote Patient Monitoring: Considerations for Telehealth Care.”)
 Technology is becoming essential to the patient experience and increasingly important to younger, technology-savvy patients.

 Safeguard Against HIPAA Violations

 The very convenience that makes using smartphone technologies so inviting may also create privacy and security violations if messages containing protected health information (PHI) are not properly safeguarded.
 It is important that physicians and their teams understand that communications between patients or other providers have the potential to lead to violations of the Health Insurance Portability and Accountability Act (HIPAA).